JoshGuarino/poketool/README.md

 - berries - done for now
 - contests - done for now
 - encounters - done for now
-- evolution - in progress
+- evolution - done for now
 - games - in progress
 - items - in progress
 - locations - in progress